 In collaboration with Adjaye Associates, this LEED Silver new-construction 13-story building features 171,000 square feet and 124 affordable housing rental apartments in a mix that ranges from studios to three-bedroom units.
-A graphite, pre-cast façade with rose prints wraps the building in a saw-tooth pattern evocative of the neighborhood’s traditional row houses.
+A precast graphite façade with rose prints wraps the building in a sawtooth pattern, which is evocative of the neighborhood’s traditional row houses.
 The alternating pattern of the thermally broken windows provides ample light and air.

-A 150-children day-care center occupies the ground level.
-Surrounding it is a clear acoustical glass storefront on all four faces of the building; residents also have access to an interior recreational courtyard.
+A 150-child day-care center occupies the ground level.
+Surrounding it is a clear acoustic glass storefront on all four faces of the building; residents also have access to an interior recreational courtyard.
 Eight classrooms, administrative offices, and a commercial kitchen complete this level.

-In addition, all tenants have access to a ninth-floor community room and a roof terrace vegetable garden, as well as the main entry landscaped plaza.
+All tenants have access to a ninth-floor community room and a roof terrace vegetable garden, as well as the main entry landscaped plaza.